ansyun/dpdk-ans/README.md

 #### TCP/IP stack for dpdk
 --------------
-ANS(accelerated network stack) is porting from [FreeBSD](http://freebsd.org) TCP/IP stack, and provide a userspace TCP/IP stack for use with the Intel [dpdk](http://dpdk.org/).
+ANS(accelerated network stack) is DPDK native TCP/IP stack and also refer to [FreeBSD](http://freebsd.org) implementation.
+ANS provides a userspace TCP/IP stack for use with the Intel [DPDK](http://dpdk.org/).

 - ans: accelerated network stack process.